Table of Contents

 • Key failure factors include lack of market need, cash flow issues, poor management, and competition.

-• Proper planning, financial management, and understanding industry-specific failure rates can improve business success chances.
+• Proper planning, financial management, and understanding industry-specific failure rates can improve the chance of business success.

 What Is the Business Failure Rate?